whimsy-lang/whim-z/README.md

 // or maybe with a function?
 lib :: std.import(Some.Standard.Library)

+// number literals
+12        // decimal
+0b10110   // binary
+0o71205   // octal
+0x8fa12   // hexadecimal

+// _ is allowed in number literals for ease of reading 1_234_567_890 == 1234567890

 // function
 myFunc :: fn(x, y, z)
 /fn

 // all functions are static and require an explicit self

-// these are equivalent if first is an instance first.func(second) func(first, second)
+// these are equivalent if first is an instance of Class first.func(second)
+Class.func(first, second)

 // property access can be by identifier or string, with this setup: propName :: 'property'